Hipólito Yrigoyen: Armed rebellion

 It was just prior to this revolution that Yrigoyen met Alvear, more specifically when there was an opening for Chief of Police of the city of Buenos Aires.
 Artistóbulo del Valle proposed a relative of Alem, who had been commissioner.
 This is how he made contact with Alvear and other civic figures such as Le Breton, Apellániz, and Senillosa.
 Alvear and Yrigoyen would see each other at the Paris Café and at committee meetings.
 He would always hold a special appreciation for Alvear, even in the later years of the caudillo's life, after the radical leaders had come into conflict with each other.
 As an anecdote about the two leaders, it can be mentioned that in 1897, Lisandro de la Torre challenged Yrigoyen to a fencing duel.
 Alvear had a few days to teach his friend the basics of fencing, since Yrigoyen had no knowledge of fencing and de la Torre was an expert.
 The duel took place on 6 September and Yrigoyen was able to achieve several touches on de la Torre's face and won the duel.
 During his presidency, he would continue to practice fencing, a pastime that he never gave up, even in his 70s.
 In 1897, he joined the Jockey Club and went several times, and although he never set foot in the institution after 1900, he continued to be a member until his death.

 On 1 July 1896, Leandro Alem committed suicide in the middle of the street.
 Aristóbulo del Valle had died prematurely in January of that year, leaving the leadership of the party to Yrigoyen.
-However, on the night of Alem's wake, he announced that the loss of his uncle was too grave to be able to lead the party, and he asked those present to return to their provinces of origin until further notice.
+However, on the night of Alem's wake, he announced that the loss of his uncle was too grave to allow him to lead the party, and he asked those present to return to their provinces of origin until further notice.

 When the National Convention of the UCR issued the so-called "parallel policy" on 6 September 1897, to hold elections with the mitristas, after a meeting UCR Provincial Committee meeting 29 September at Alvear's house in which they voted to dissolve the committee in order to defeat the bernardistas, radicalism would enter a state of disorganization until the party's reorganization in 1904.
 This was a total contradiction of the pact with the mitristas that the president of the National Committee, Bernardo de Iriogyen, had signed as a tactic to fight against Julio A. Roca during his second presidency in 1898.